 I penned my original 500-word series of related character sketches, Aloha, Oklahoma!, in 1987 to demonstrate Apple’s prescient Hypercard technology.
 While a quick read on the surface, Hypercard links gave the engaged reader immediate access to related research materials including photos.
-Hypercard only operated on one’s computer.
-Two years later in 1989, Sir Timothy “Tim” Berners-Lee launched the World Wide Web and I was able to put Aloha, Oklahoma! on the WWW for the world to see.
+While Hypercard only operated on one’s computer, two years later in 1989, Sir Timothy “Tim” Berners-Lee announced the World Wide Web and I was able to put Aloha, Oklahoma! on the WWW for the world to see.
 The technically interested can compare how far the visual aspects of WWW technology have advanced since 1989 by taking a quick look at my original version HERE.

 The current Wordpress version below introduces more bigger-than-life characters and spans some 45 years using a mere 2500 words.
 The story was the seed of my written perspective of the dramatic social and political changes in the United States beginning in the mid-20th Century.
 The book in progress includes many other political Masters of The Universe I’ve happened upon (and those who thankfully happened upon me) during the past half-century while working in, seemingly, the family business of politics.

 Tishomingo Oklahoma around 1900

 In the late 1940s and early 1950s, my mother and I would spend a few weeks during the long, hot Oklahoma summers with my great aunt and uncle, Lovie and Judge John Stobaugh in Tishomingo Oklahoma.
 Dad would drive the 100 miles, as the crow flies, down from Oklahoma City to the large Victorian house with a 3rd-floor tower room.
 His arrival was announced by the sound of tires on the long, circular gravel driveway beneath a magnificent canopy of native Pine.

 Uncle John had moved the solid furnishings to the small southern Oklahoma town by horse-drawn wagon from his original homestead in Chickasaw, Arkansas – near the Louisiana border and just across the state line from Poteau in southeast Oklahoma.
 Uncle John had bought his acre of land in 1902 following the “Great Oklahoma Land Run” of 1889.